 Students are not permitted to leave campus for lunch.
-Parents are welcome to eat lunch with their child in the cafeteria.
+Parents are welcome to eat lunch with their child.
 Parents may only bring lunch for their own children.
-Students and adults may not bring in or give away food to other students during lunch times.
+Students and adults may not bring in or give away food to other students.